What is Gen Con?

 I'm a member of a hotel preferred member rewards program.
 Can I obtain rewards points when I book a room inside the Gen Con housing block, and/or can I apply existing rewards points toward my room charges?

 Each hotel manages their own policies regarding member rewards.
-In most instances, Gen Con's group discount supercedes hotel rewards program benefits, meaning you won't earn points for your stay and may not be able to apply existing points toward your room bill.
-If you want to know how a particular hotel handles rewards points in association with their Gen Con group rooms, please contact the hotel directly before booking through the Housing Bureau.
+In many instances, Gen Con's group discount supersedes hotel rewards program benefits, meaning you won't earn points for your stay and may not be able to apply existing points toward your room bill.
+However, you should still issue your member reward numbers when prompted in case the hotel will honor them.
+If you want to know how a particular hotel handles rewards points in association with their Gen Con group rooms, please contact the hotel directly before booking through the housing portal.

 I'm a member of a special group that often receives group discounts for members (e.g. military, government, corporate).
 Can I obtain this discount when booking rooms inside the Gen Con housing block?